Why You Absolutely Need Gamification in eLearning

 Consider the Content

 Besides the target audience, the right gamification strategy largely depends on the knowledge material or content.
 While it has become a common practice to turn the content into your average scored and/or timed assessment questions, albeit packaged into a fancy gamified activity, not all types of content can be or even should be treated as such.
 In some cases, the content may warrant multiple viewings, revisions, and being largely retained in its original format.
-An alternative, in such cases, could be gamifying the learning pathway, or in other words, the progression of the learner as they navigate through these materials.
+An alternative, in such cases, could be gamifying eLearning pathway, or in other words, the progression of the learner as they navigate through these materials.
 It is never a good idea to try and fit the content into a pre-determined gamification strategy.
 Rather, the content itself must dictate what strategy would be right for it.

 Introduce Choices

 Pre-packaged gaming routines tend to be too familiar, resulting in learners losing interest soon enough.
 Your gamification strategy should let the learner control some elements of the experience.
 Options to select individual avatars, roles, environment settings, and so on are a good place to start.
 You can also think about providing trade-off choices that can make the experience more interesting and ultimately, more rewarding.
-Sacrificing scores for hints, and being able to select more points initially while giving up a ‘life’ are but a few examples of such trade-offs.
+Sacrificing scores for hints and being able to select more points initially while giving up a ‘life’ are but a few examples of such trade-offs.
 Employing branching scenarios is yet another way of letting the learner make key decisions and then showing them the consequences of those decisions.
 Whatever strategy you choose to go with, the end goal is to ensure that each learner ends up having a different experience than another, based on their choices.

 Choice way concept.
 Decision business metaphor.
 Vector flat style design.
 Isolated on the background.